 You don’t have to hold up a microphone to your computer’s speakers to record its audio.
 Even if you don’t have a Stereo Mix option on your PC, you can easily record the sound coming from any Windows PC.

-Option 1: Stereo Mix
+Option 1: Stereo Mix or What U Hear

 On some devices, you may not have this option at all.
 There may be a way to enable it with different audio drivers, but not every piece of sound hardware supports Stereo Mix.
-It’s become less and less common.
+It’s unfortunately become less and less common.

 Option 2: Audacity’s WASAPI Loopback

-In Audacity, choose the “Windows WASAPI” audio host and then an appropriate loopback device — for example, “Speakers (loopback)” or “Headphones (loopback).”
+Then choose an appropriate loopback device, such as “Speakers (loopback)” or “Headphones (loopback).”

-Click the Record button to start recording the audio in Audacity, and click Stop when you’re done.
+Click the Record button to start recording the audio in Audacity, and then click Stop when you’re done.
 Because you’re using Audacity, you can easily trim and edit the sound file when you’re done.

 Audacity’s tutorial website explains why this feature is actually better than Stereo Mix:

-Option 3: An Audio Cable
+Option 4: An Audio Cable